isomorphic-typescript/ts-isomorphic-gql/README.md

 1. TODO: get some dynamically generated text or image here to show breakdown of donations over last period of time.

-If you solicit me for a job opportunity, please open with compensation details, otherwise I might not reply.
+If you're interested in hiring me full-time or for consulting, please open with compensation details, otherwise I might not reply.